Donovan Ewolo

-Ulrich Donovan Ewolo (born 16 June 1996) is a Cameroonian football player who currently plays as a forward for Chinese Super League club Zhejiang.
+Ulrich Donovan Ewolo (born 16 June 1996) is a Cameroonian football player who currently plays as a forward for Khaitan SC.
 He played two seasons in the USL Championship while on loan to North Carolina.

+On 10 September 2024, Chinese Football Association announced that Ewolo was banned from football-related activities for five years, from 10 September 2024 to 9 September 2029, for involving in match-fixing.

 Career

 Ahead of the 2020 season, Ewolo and teammate Pascal Eboussi joined Swedish Division 1 side IFK Luleå on loan but their arrival at the club was delayed due to travel bans arising from the COVID-19 pandemic.
+On 3 October 2020, Ewolo joined China League One club Heilongjiang Lava Spring on loan.

+On 1 February 2022, Ewolo signed with Chinese Super League club Zhejiang FC.
+On 6 July 2023, Ewolo joined China League One club Guangxi Pingguo Haliao on loan.

+On 31 January 2024, Ewolo joined Saudi First Division League club Al-Adalah.